virtualsecureplatform/TFHEpp/docs/GL.md

 # Gentry–Lee Matrix FHE

-TFHEpp includes an experimental, leveled implementation of the complex Gentry–Lee (GL) scheme in `include/gl/gl.hpp`.
-It follows the matrix encoding and relinearization from *Fully Homomorphic Encryption for Matrix Arithmetic* and uses TFHEpp's CKKS/BFV Double Decomposition (DD) arithmetic for products and key switching.
+TFHEpp includes an experimental implementation of the complex Gentry–Lee (GL) scheme in `include/gl/gl.hpp`, plus the low-depth SHIP bootstrap from *Low-Depth Bootstrapping for Matrix-Native FHE* in `include/gl/gl-bootstrap.hpp`.
+It follows the matrix encoding and relinearization from *Fully Homomorphic Encryption for Matrix Arithmetic* and uses TFHEpp's CKKS/BFV Double Decomposition (DD) arithmetic for products, key switching, masked selection, and HMux.

 ## Representation